openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 154: ON frame value for single click

 ON frame value for single click
-This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+For every byte: 0-99, 255This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 4294967295 may be set.

 The manufacturer defined default value is ```4294967295```.